gortonator/bsds-6650/README.md

 requires specialized skills and knowledge to build systems that scale at low cost.

 ## Course Delivery
-In our weird pandemicy world right now, we need to run classes a little differently.
-Each week the lecture materials will be recorded and uploaded to Canvas.
-You will be expected to watch these and do the associated reading.
-Class time will be spent giving a summary of the key points, and answering questions.
-So come, physically or virtually, prepared.
-Each class will also have a hands-on lab for you to work through.
+This is an online class.
+This site gives you links to all the information you need.
+More specifically:
+* there are 12 modules.
+We'll cover roughly 2 each week
+* all module lecture materials are online.
+You are expected to watch these
+* each module has associated reading materials.
+You are expected to read the ones marked mandatory
+* each moduel has a lab associated with it.
+These are optional but working through them will reinforce the materials.
+* There will be at least 4 3 hours slost each week for you to consult with the Professor and TAs online using Teams

 ## Assessment
-* There are 4 individual assigments.
+* There are 3 individual assigments.
 They total 70% of the final grade.
 * There are 4 quizes.
 They combine to add up to the remianing 30% of the grade.
 The first 3 will cover the materials in the previous 3 week's classes.
 The last quiz will have questions that cover the whole course.
 Each quiz will be allocated 45-60 minutes and be available at the start of the class in which it is scheduled.

 # Course Content